rooch-network/rollup-nft/README.md

 English|[中文](./README_zh.md)

-A rollup tools for massively issuing NFTs.
-This is a demonstration project used to validate ideas for state scaling.

 a Rollup NFT issuing tool.
 This is a demo project used to validate ideas for state scaling and the interoperability of Layer1 and Layer2 based on Object mode.

 ## Background Description